Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 The game has several hilarious moments and some really funny characters to interact with.
 The first chapter looks more like an introduction, though the puzzles compensate for the shorter playtime.
 I am eagerly waiting for Episodes 2 and 3 to see how the story goes further.
-A must-play game if you are into LucasArts type of adventure games.
+Fester Mudd is a must-play game if you are into LucasArts-esque adventure games.

 3. The Lost City

 Inspired by Myst, The Lost City sports gorgeous visuals that look amazing on an Android tablet PC.
 The game’s stunning scenes have a story to tell.
-One really can’t take his eyes off of such brilliant artwork.
-Well, don’t just waste your time gazing at those spectacular scenes.
-You have puzzles to solve.
+One really can’t take their eyes off of such brilliant artwork.
+Don’t just waste your time gazing at those spectacular scenes, though—you have puzzles to solve!
 Each scene provides fun mind-benders.

-The Lost City is an exploration-based point-and-tap adventure game, which lets you explore a gorgeous tropical island full of secrets and mysteries.
-You will need to solve puzzles scene-by-scene, collecting items and using them to solve logical puzzles.
+The Lost City is an exploration-based point-and-tap adventure game which lets you explore a gorgeous tropical island full of secrets and mysteries.
+You will need to solve puzzles scene-by-scene, collecting items and using them to solve logical problems.
 Gameplay sticks to traditional adventure mechanics, but it’s the atmosphere and enchanting visuals that provide the surreal experience that makes this game so unique.

-The Lost City may not have a captivating story, but it does offer amazing graphics that can leave you in splits.
+The Lost City may not have a captivating story, but it does offer amazing graphics that will leave you in splits.
 Gameplay will make you feel a bit nostalgic if you have played Myst before.
-Even if you are not a fan of this genre, you will fall in love with its arresting visuals.
+Even if you are not a fan of this genre, you will fall in love with this game's arresting visuals.

 4. The Passenger